drlukeparry/pyslm/docs/examples/basic_geometry.rst

 Validation
 -----------------

-The geometry can be validated using an additional utility :class:`~pyslm.geometry.ModelValidator` .
-This class which will check the structures for consistency and ensure that the geometry is correctly defined.
-This is particularly important for large build files consisting multiple models and build styles, and difficulty identify problems that can occur when exporting to machine build files.
+Generated geometry can be validated using an additional utility :class:`~pyslm.geometry.ModelValidator` .
+This class which will check the structures for consistency and ensure that the geometry is correctly defined throughout.
+This is important for large build files consisting multiple models and build styles, and difficulty identify problems that can occur when exporting to machine build files.

 :class:`~pyslm.geometry.ModelValidator` is supplied with a list of :class:`~pyslm.geometry.Layer` and :class:`~pyslm.geometry.Model` , and internally will check for consistency.
-The following short example demonstrates how to validate the geometry:
+The following short example demonstrates how to validate the geometry used as input prior to generating a machine build file:

 .. code-block:: python

         import pyslm.geometry

         # Create a list of models and a list of layers
         models = [model]
         layers = [layer]

         """ Validate the input model """
         pyslm.geometry.ModelValidator.validateBuild(models, layers)

 Exporting
 ------------